1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

-Brian Corgan concentrates his practice in construction contracts, litigation, and alternative disputes resolution.
-Mr. Corgan has handled construction disputes involving nuclear and coal-fired power plants, cement plants, heat recovery steam generators (HRSG), hydrogen plants, international airport runway construction, prisons and correctional facilities, cogeneration (power, cement and lime) plants, off-shore oil production, storage and off-loading facilities, wastewater treatment plants, environmental remediation and closure projects, mining facilities, meat processing facilities, steel mills, oil refineries, hospitals, convention centers, and a variety of other commercial and industrial construction projects.
+Brian Corgan concentrates his practice exclusively in construction contracts, litigation, and alternative disputes resolution.
+Mr. Corgan has handled and litigated construction disputes involving nuclear and coal-fired power plants, cement plants, heat recovery steam generators (HRSG), hydrogen plants, international airport runway construction, prisons and correctional facilities, cogeneration (power, cement, and lime) plants, off-shore oil production, storage and off-loading facilities, wastewater treatment plants, environmental remediation and closure projects, mining facilities, meat processing facilities, steel mills, oil refineries, hospitals, convention centers, and a variety of other heavy industrial construction projects.

-Since 1979, Mr. Corgan's practice has focused on the representation of owners, construction managers, and contractors on large industrial and commercial projects.
-His clients range from owners to engineering and materials testing firms, construction managers, general contractors, subcontractors, suppliers, sureties, and design professionals.
-He has been involved in arbitrations, mediations, state and federal court trials, and international adjudications.
+Since 1979, Mr. Corgan's practice has focused exclusively on the representation of owners, construction managers, and contractors on heavy industrial, power, and infrastructure projects.
+His clients range from owners to construction managers, general contractors, EPC (engineer/procure/construct) contractors, heavy industrial specialty subcontractors, and design professionals.
+He has been involved in arbitrations, mediations, state and federal court trials, and international adjudications and arbitrations.

-Mr. Corgan's practice has focused on the representation of owners, construction managers, and contractors on large projects such as:
+Mr. Corgan's practice has focused on the representation of owners, construction managers, and contractors in complex litigation in state and federal courts involving large mega-projects such as:

-- The design and construction of four grassroots nuclear power plants;
+- The design and construction of four grassroots 1,000 MW nuclear power plants;

 - A hydrogen production facility;

 - Heat Recovery Steam Generator (HRSG) projects;

 - A massive copper mining and electrowinning facility;

 - A $2.4 billion off-shore oil production, storage, and off-loading facility in the South China Sea;

 - The design and construction of a large cement/power/lime cogeneration facility;